zoundibona/K8sWebhook/README.md

       "kind": "AdmissionReview",
       "response": {
         "uid": "<value from request.uid>",
         "allowed": true
       }
     }

-Example of a minimal response from a webhook to reject a request:
+Below is an example of a minimal response from a webhook to reject a request:

     {